HubTou/wis/README.md

 \[...\]

 ## DESCRIPTION
-The **wis** utility searches for keyword(s) within WhoIs bulk database(s).
+The **wis** utility searches for keyword(s) within bulk WHOIS database(s).

-Beside saving multiple WHOIS queries, using pre-downloaded WhoIs bulk databases enables to do plain text searches on all the WhoIs records.
+Beside saving multiple WHOIS queries, using pre-downloaded bulk WHOIS databases enables to do plain text searches on all the WHOIS records.

 You can either select one specific database (in plain text or gzipped format) using the *-f|--filename FILE* option, or/and a directory containing all your databases using the *-d|--dirname DIR* option.